 Arizona’s modern infrastructure enables the efficient flow of goods and services for companies doing business here and provides easy access for those who live and work here.
-The state is home to almost 130,000 miles of highways, 40 public transit systems, two Class I railroads, more than 80 airports, and six ports of entry on the border with Mexico.
+The state is home to nearly 130,000 miles of highways, 40 public transit systems, two Class I railroads, more than 80 airports and six ports of entry on the border with Mexico.

 Arizona is well served by state, federal, and interstate highways, including I-10, I-40, I-17, I-8 and I-19, U.S. routes 60 and 93.
 State routes 51, Loop 101, and Loop 202 connect greater Phoenix communities and tie them to the interstate system.

 Arizona is home to a relatively new highway system which tends to be wider than other freeways.
 The full 60 miles of Loop 101 features four lanes in each direction (3 lanes plus an HOV lane each way).
 Almost all of Loop 202 is five lanes (4 lanes plus an HOV lane each way) in each direction.

 Arizona’s primary airports include Phoenix Sky Harbor International Airport (PHX) and Tucson International Airport (TUS).
 In all, the state is home to 12 commercial airports and 71 reliever and general aviation airports.